 Growing up, she was a shy girl, but she held a deep fascination with observing people and learning from them.
 She was genuinely intrigued by their lives and the workings of their minds.
 She perceived the human mind as intricate and enigmatic, which led her to choose the path of studying psychology.

 Rina’s online counseling

 When Rina started her career as a psychologist back in 2019, she had the idea to offer online counseling services, which fit her lifestyle back then.
 It allowed her to work flexible hours from any part of the world.

 Her online counseling focuses on supporting people dealing with existential crises.
 She helps people to find the beauty in life, to focus on the brighter side, rather than being consumed with negativity.
 For Rina, it is all about the mindset.
 She believes that if you make a conscious shift away from negativity, not only will you find more joy in your life, but you can also strengthen your mental health and resilience.

-Having a positive outlook in life is not that easy, people tend to focus on negative things, so for Rina, it’s her job to support her clients to overcome apathy, and to find motivation and courage to take their first steps towards a happier life.
+Having a positive outlook in life is not that easy, people tend to focus on negative things.
+Therefore, for Rina, it is her job to support her clients in overcoming apathy and finding the motivation and courage to take their first steps towards a happier life.

 Life as a digital nomad

 Before the pandemic, Rina was a digital nomad and traveled often doing conferences, workshops, events, and photoshoots.